get-set-fetch/documentation/site/_posts/2021-09-27-generate-sitemap.md

 ---
-title: "How to Generate a Sitemap"
+title: "How to generate a sitemap"
 tags: "beginner"
 date: "2021-09-27"
 ---